IceWhaleTech/ZimaDocs/source/zimacube/Assembly-Tutorial.md

 | ![](https://manage.icewhale.io/api/static/docs/1731048476285_copyImage.png) | ![](https://manage.icewhale.io/api/static/docs/1731048477092_copyImage.png) |
 | - | - |

-**Replace the network interface card**
+**Replace the network card**

-Align the network interface card with the black bayonet, insert the black side up into the interface at the box, and then press down to lock the network port (the other part is synchronized).
+Align the network card with the black slot, insert the black side of the card into the interface in the box, and then press down to lock the network port (operate the other part simultaneously)

 | ![](https://manage.icewhale.io/api/static/docs/1731048477886_copyImage.png) | ![](https://manage.icewhale.io/api/static/docs/1731048478816_copyImage.png) |
 | - | - |